sikorka/inpost_tasks/README.md

     docker compose -f docker-compose.yml up

-and note the address of the browser nodes you want to use, it should be sth like `http://<your IP>:5555`, for example `http://172.18.0.4:5555`.
+and note the grid address to use, it should be sth like `http://<your IP>:4444`.

 Run the container: